johnnycode8/gym_solutions/README.md

 * ERROR: Command swig.exe failed
 * ERROR: Microsoft Visual C++ 14.0 or greater is required.

 I have been developing successfully on Windows.
-If you encounter these errors, check out my Gymnasium on Windows installation guide:
+If you encounter these errors, check out my Gymnasium on Windows installation guide.

+##### Video Tutorial:
 <a href='https://youtu.be/gMgj4pSHLww'><img src='https://img.youtube.com/vi/gMgj4pSHLww/0.jpg' width='400' alt='Install Gymnasium on Windows'/></a>